 The syllabi for the courses are designed to take advantage of the text that the city of Rome itself offers.
 Students will also study the architecture, sculpture, painting, and spatial design of the city as well as the culture of Rome as expressed in its visual art and in the poetry, fiction, memoirs, and letters of writers, painters, and sculptors who have lived in Rome or visited there.

-Many of the writing assignments are made in association with site visits that all students and faculty make together to various points in and near Rome, including archeological sites, piazzas, churches, museums, and one or two nearby hill towns.
+Many of the writing assignments are made in association with site visits that all students and faculty make together in and near Rome.

 Students from the following Cornell University colleges and units have earned academic credits in the Rome summer program: Art, Architecture, & Planning; Arts & Sciences; Agriculture & Life Sciences; Engineering; Human Ecology; Hotel; and Industrial & Labor Relations.

 Cornell undergraduates should consult with their academic advisors before choosing classes in the Rome program.
 Undergraduates from other colleges and universities should discuss the courses and the program with their own academic advisors to discover how the Cornell transfer credits might be counted.
 Graduate students should consult with their special committee chairs or thesis advisors.